garygriswold/Bible.js/Plugins/PKZip/README.md

 	and gzip is slightly better than pkzip.
 But they all amount to 0.201 compression when rounded.

-	zlib solution is just a little C code, but it is not compatible with PK zip.
+	a zlib solution requires just a little C code.
+The zlib site offers an excellent sample program zpipe.c  but zlib is not compatible with PK zip.

-	The mini zip solution is compatible with PKZIP, but I am having difficulty building a mixed language framework (c/swift)
+	The mini zip solution is compatible with PKZIP, but I am having difficulty building a mixed language framework (c/swift)  There were many implementations on github.
+	I chose the one that I did because it was written is swift, had a clean interface, and threw exceptions.

 	AWS has a builtin gzip, but it works on data, not files.
 This is not appropriate for the Bible files